 To get your Paydex score for free, you can sign up with Nav and they will provide access to monitoring services that help focus on business credit.

 What is a good business credit score?

-D&B provides business credit score range from 1 to 100, with higher numbers reflecting better risk profiles.
+D&B provides business credit scores ranging from 1 to 100, with higher numbers reflecting better risk profiles.
 A score of 80 or above means your company represents the best possible investment and will likely never need another loan!

 Factors that determine business credit scores

-There are a number of factors that may be considered when check business credit score.
+There are a number of factors that may be considered when checking business credit scores.
 Each scoring model is different, though so some or all these criteria might not carry much weight in determining your final ranking based on the severity and TYPE (i.e., personal loan vs small company lease).

 - Payment history

 - Age of credit history

 - Debt and debt usage